0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 npm create vite@latest
 ```

-What vite options you choose here is irrelevant for the purposes of the tutorial, but you
+Which vite options you choose here are irrelevant for the purposes of the
-should end up with something like this:
+tutorial, but you should end up with something like this:

 ![2025-02-18-at-14-47-06.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--mosmMhl5--/f_webp,q_auto/lobhytxala52ja0tnwgo?_a=BAMCkGUq0)

-Now inside the repo let's install those dependencies and run the project to
+Now inside the repo let's install our dependencies and run the project to verify
-verify everything is a-ok:
+everything is a-ok:

 ```bash
 npm i
 npm run dev
 ```

-Go to the localhost url (normally localhost:4321) and you should see the vite starting page:
+Go to the localhost url (usually localhost:4321) and you should see the vite
+starting page:

 ![2025-02-18-at-14-55-57.avif](https://res.cloudinary.com/dn4loabuq/image/upload/s--nU-alASS--/f_webp,q_auto/bf7zxdn8px0y5vpodpfd?_a=BAMCkGUq0)